 As discussed in Chapter 4, age-specific hazards are modeled with spline models.
 A spline model is any piecewise polynomial function.
 Knots partition the age range into intervals.
 With ample data and clear age patterns, models will not be very sensitive to choice of knots.
 However, when working with sparse and noisy data, the number and location of knots are important decisions as they can influence the model results substantially.
 When this is the case, the number of knots and locations should be chosen a priori using expert knowledge concerning the disease being modeled.

-The model for cannabis dependence has knots at the ages of 0, 13, 17, 22, 30, 35, 40, 45, 50, 60, and 100.
-The less knot model limits knots to ages 0, 13, 25, 65, and 100.
-During the critical period of 13-50 years, the more knot model has knots every three years (0, 13, 16, 19, …, 43, 46, 49) with additional knots at 55, 60, 80 and 100.
-The most knot model has knots every two years during the ages of 13-66 (knots at ages 0, 13, 15, 17, …, 61, 63, 65, and 100).
+The original model for cannabis dependence has knots at the ages of 0, 13, 17, 22, 30, 35, 40, 45, 50, 60, and 100.
+Three other models are shown.
+The ‘less knot’ model limits knots to ages 0, 13, 25, 65, and 100.
+The ‘more knot’ model has knots every three years (0, 13, 16, 19, …, 43, 46, 49) between ages 13 and 50 with additional knots at 55, 60, 80 and 100.
+The ‘most knot’ model has knots every two years during the ages of 13-66 (knots at ages 0, 13, 15, 17, …, 61, 63, 65, and 100).
 As seen from the figure below, choosing too few or too many knots can influence the model substantially.

-Above: The original model for cannabis dependence has knots at ages 0, 13, 17, 22, 30, 35, 40, 45, 50, 60, and 100.
-The less know model limits knots to ages 0, 13, 25, 65, and 100.
-The more knot model uses knots at ages 0, 13, 16, 19, …, 43, 46, 49, 55, 60, 80, and 100 whereas the most knot model has knots at ages 0, 13, 15, 17, …, 61, 63, 65, and 100.
+Above: Prevalence of cannabis dependence in original model and models with ‘less, more and most knots’ .

 A penalized spline model with a smoothing parameter is another solution to knot selection.
 The model includes more knots but adds a penalty to discourage using more knots than necessary for the data.
 The smoothing parameter controls the roughness of the estimating function and the fidelity of the data, making knot selection matter less as shown in the following figure.

-Above: Penalized splines with a smoothing parameter make knot selection less influential by penalizing use of unnecessary knots for data.
-However, too much smoothing is not representative of the data.
+Above: Original model and a penalized splines model ith a smoothing parameter σ.

 [1] Coffey, C, Carlin, JB et. al. 2002.
 “Cannabis dependence in young adults: an Australian population study”.
 Addiction.
 97(2)187-194.